 For hundreds of years we’ve sniffled, and we’re still no closer to finding a cure.
 In fact, the common cold accounts for approximately 40 percent of time taken off work and millions of days of school missed by children each year, according to some estimates.
 The good news is, we no longer have to bet on hocus pocus and borax mouthwash (an Edwardian special!) for relief.
-Here’s a roundup of the best natural cold cures—7 superfoods scientifically proven to ease the sneezing, coughing, aching, stuffy-head and fever.
-Find out how many of these you knew, and then be sure to also see 20 Weight-Loss Superfoods You’re Not Eating!
+Here’s a roundup of the best natural cold cures—7 superfoods scientifically proven to ease the sneezing, coughing, aching, stuffy head, and fever.
+Find out how many of these you knew, and be sure to take out our list of 27 Doctors’ Own Cures for a Cold.

 Mom was right: chicken soup really can ease a cold.
 According to a study in American Journal of Therapeutics, chicken soup’s medicinal power may be attributed to carnosine, a compound found in chicken breast and real chicken broth, that helps the body’s immune system combat flu-like symptoms by inhibiting the release of inflammatory nitric oxide cells.
 The downside is the soothing benefits end as soon as the soup passes through the digestive tract, so you’ll have to hope mom made a large batch.

-Another double blind study also suggests that chicken soup has more than just a placebo effect.
+Another double-blind study also suggests that chicken soup has more than just a placebo effect.
 Researchers looked at how chicken soup affected airflow and nasal mucus among patients who drank cold water, hot water or chicken soup.
 Both hot fluids helped relieve stuffy noses, but chicken soup did a better job.
-Just don’t add any of these 20 Worst Ingredients to Put Into Your Soup!

 More commonly known as kiwifruit, the Chinese Gooseberry—a nickname given to the native Chinese fruit by New Zealanders—is also one of nature’s most powerful cold remedies.
 Research in the British Journal of Nutrition suggests snacking on nutrient-dense kiwifruit can help relieve cold symptoms, and even shorten illness.
 The study took 132 adults and placed half on a daily diet that included 4 gold kiwifruit, while the other half supplemented their diets with two bananas each day.
 The result?
 The kiwi eaters had sore throats resolve three days sooner—and head congestion resolved almost four days sooner—as compared to the banana group.
 Researchers attribute the results to micronutrients in gold kiwifruit that significantly enhanced the concentration of immunity-boosting erythrocytes in red blood cells.